Ouch! Why Am I Cramping While Breastfeeding?

 She explained that after your baby is born, the uterus starts contracting again in order to get back to its normal size, a process known as "involution."
 Much like labor, the chemical at work is oxytocin (the "love hormone").
 This explains why breastfeeding seems to fuel these pains, as oxytocin rises during this time and the shrinking feeling increases.

-McCoy stressed that these pains are a positive aspect for your postpartum health.
+McCoy stressed that these pains are a positive aspect of your postpartum health.

 "This contracting is also beneficial because it narrows the blood vessels in your uterus, reducing the risk of hemorrhage," she said.